Skip to content

 Crafting Compelling Subject Lines

-Emotion and urgency often drive decision-making
+In hospitality, emotion and urgency often drive decisions

-So incorporate these elements thoughtfully.
+So use these elements with care

 Personalisation and Customer Journey Mapping